Parent and Family Engagement

 Throughout the school year, families of Title I students will have many opportunities to be a part of their child’s Title I experiences.
 Parents and families can help their children reach higher levels of reading success by being actively involved in their reading experience.
 Below is a list of parent and family engagement opportunities.
 Families are invited to take part in as many ways as possible.

-- Forest Hills, E.A.
-Gibson, G.L.H.
-Johnson, Park Avenue, Schoolfield, and Woodberry Hills Elementary Schools as well as Bonner and Westwood Middle Schools receive Title I services and have Title I Parent & Family Advisory Councils.
+- All elementary and middle schools as well as RISE Academy and George Washington High School receive Title I services and have Title I Parent & Family Advisory Councils.
 The Title I Parent & Family Advisory Council meetings are open to all parents and families.
 School principals may be contacted if you wish to participate on the council.

 - An annual meeting will be held in the fall at each school receiving services to inform parents about Title I services and answer questions.
 Please try to attend this important meeting.